UTSA Veterans Certification Office

 - Referrals to the local Vet Center for readjustment counseling services

-For more information visit the UTSA Veterans Certification Office website: http://utsa.edu/va/.
+For more information visit the UTSA Veterans Certification Office website.

 Office of the Associate Provost for Veteran and Military Affairs

-The Office of the Associate Provost for Veteran and Military Affairs strategically aligns all veteran and military connected entities under one department to provide oversight, easing the transition to higher education and enhancing the overall student success of The University of Texas at San Antonio (UTSA) military affiliated community.
+The Office of the Associate Provost for Veteran and Military Affairs strategically aligns all veteran and military connected entities under one department to provide oversight, easing the transition to higher education and enhancing the overall student success of the UTSA military affiliated community.